 - Inability to focus and learn new tasks

-How Absorptive Noise Barrier Walls Eliminate Noise
+How Absorptive Noise Barrier Walls Reduce Noise

 A highway noise barrier or utility sound wall made with absorptive materials literally diffuses the sound so that there is little to no sound being reflected back into the environment.